 I have pretty high expectations for my dogs.
 I have specific goals and expectations for what Romeo will eventually be doing.
-(Note: I originally wrote this blog post when Romeo was under 2 years old.)
+(Note: I originally wrote this blog post when Romeo was under 2 years old in March 2011.)
 I expect him to be extremely well-behaved and reliable wherever we are and whatever I ask of him.
 I plan for him to be my demo dog that I can take with me to classes and use to demo whenever needed.
 I plan for him to be my “neutral” dog when working with others whose dogs have issues with other dogs.
 I plan to be able to take him anywhere and everywhere and he'd be calm and travel well.
 I plan for him to be able to get along with all other dogs and especially puppies for my Puppy Recess.
 I plan for him to be my partner in new ventures like Rally and Freestyle and whatever else spikes our interest.
 I have big plans for him.

 Those are some pretty high expectations for Romeo.
 Is he there yet?
 No, of course not!
 He's still young and has plenty of work and maturing still to do.
 He has come a long way, and he's pretty darn good at a lot of things.
 But is he 100% reliable.
 No. Will he ever be?

 Ah, there's a loaded question!
 Can your dog ever be 100% reliable?
 I think you'll agree that I have very high expectations for Romeo.
 And I see plenty of people who have their own very high expectations for their dogs.
 I think it's good to have high expectations.
 If we keep our expectations low, our dogs will live up to those low expectations.
 We do need to challenge them, but we also need to realistic.